danger12001/Node-Tutorial/NodeSetup.md

 * Now run it using `nodejs hello.js`.
 * What happens?

-So what just happened?
-You liberated your JavaScript knowledge from the command line.
+You liberated your JavaScript knowledge from the browser and moved it to the command line!

 Now prove this to yourself and write some JavaScript that uses: